Taking aim at the wino-higgsino plane with the LHC: Probing with multiple search strategies

 In the absence of an excess, CMS imposed limits on chargino production in a few supersymmetric scenarios, including models with higgsino- and wino-like electroweakinos, the latter of which is appropriate for our analysis.
-In order to reinterpret the CMS results within our parameter space, we extract the electroweakino decay widths and branching fractions from \textsc{SPheno} version 4.0.5, mentioned in \hyperref[s2]{Section II} as the generator of our mass spectra.
+This search has moreover been implemented within the \textsc{MadAnalysis\,5} (MA5) framework \cite{Conte:2012fm,Conte:2014zja,Dumont:2014tja} and made available on the MA5 Public Analysis Database (PAD) \cite{Conte:2018vmg,Araz:2020lnp}.
+In order to reinterpret the CMS results within our parameter space, we use \textsc{MadGraph5\texttt{\textunderscore}aMC@NLO} (\textsc{MG5\texttt{\textunderscore}aMC}) version 3.1.0 \cite{Alwall:2014hca} to produce a number of electroweakino pair-production samples in the pink region of the $(\mu,M_2)$ plane depicted in Figure \ref{fig:param_space_cartoon}.
+These samples need to be relatively large, each containing $2.5 \times 10^5$ events, to maintain statistical control given the very low efficiencies characteristic of this search \cite{Araz:2021akd}.
+We simulate showering and hadronization with {\sc Pythia\,8} version 8.245 \cite{Sjostrand:2014zea}, which also handles the decays of the electroweakinos.
+We extract the electroweakino decay widths and branching fractions from \textsc{SPheno} version 4.0.5, mentioned in \hyperref[s2]{Section II} as the generator of our mass spectra.
 The widths, like the masses, are accurate to one-loop order, which is crucial for \emph{e.g.} $\tilde{\chi}^{\pm}_1$ decays to pions \cite{Goodsell:2020lpx}.
-With this information in hand, we use \textsc{Resummino} version 3.1.2 \cite{Fiaschi:2023tkq} to compute the total cross sections of lightest chargino and/or LSP pair production for $\sqrt{s}=13\,\text{TeV}$ and $\sqrt{s}=14\,\text{TeV}$ at approximate next-to-next-to-leading-order accuracy in the strong coupling with threshold resummation at next-to-next-to-leading logarithmic accuracy (aNNLO + NNLL).
+To set the normalization of the samples, we use \textsc{Resummino} version 3.1.2 \cite{Fiaschi:2023tkq} to compute the total cross sections of lightest chargino and/or LSP pair production for $\sqrt{s}=13\,\text{TeV}$ and $\sqrt{s}=14\,\text{TeV}$ at approximate next-to-next-to-leading-order accuracy in the strong coupling with threshold resummation at next-to-next-to-leading logarithmic accuracy (aNNLO + NNLL).
+These showered and hadronized event samples are then passed to MA5 version 1.9.60, which uses the Simplified Fast Detector Simulation (SFS) module \cite{Araz:2020lnp} to simulate the response of the CMS detector and calls \textsc{FastJet} version version 3.3.3 for object reconstruction \cite{FJ}.
+When MA5 is provided with the signal cross sections, it computes not only the upper limit at 95\% confidence level (C.L.) \cite{Read:2002cls} on the cross section of \emph{any} bSM signal, given the efficiencies returned in each signal region of the analysis, but also the signal confidence level $\text{CL}_s$ of the particular signal given by the user, such that the signal is excluded if $\text{CL}_s = 0.05$.
+The recasting capabilities of MA5 moreover include higher-luminosity estimates, which rescale the signal and background yields linearly with luminosity and rescale the yield uncertainties according to the user's preferences \cite{Araz:2019otb}.
+We use this module to provide sensitivity estimates for the $\mathcal{L}=3\,\text{ab}^{-1}$ run of the HL-LHC.
+For this exercise, we use cross sections computed at a center-of-mass energy of $\sqrt{s}=14\,\text{TeV}$, but we use the same $\sqrt{s}=13\,\text{TeV}$ event samples due to the significant computational resources required to produce the samples discussed here.
 The results of this reinterpretation, along with those described below, are discussed in \hyperref[s5]{Section V}.